Outside+ Announces New Gear Up Give Back Beneficiary: The Outdoorist Oath

 Upcycle your used outdoor gear and apparel and support a powerful cause.
 That’s the mission behind Outside+’s Gear Up Give Back (GUGB) program, now in its third year.
 Outside+’s newest beneficiary is The Outdoorist Oath, a new nonprofit that aims to create a global community of allies for both people and planet.
 The Oath is built on an inclusive definition of adventure and the notion that every single individual brings their own special gifts and talents into allyship.

-“Gear Up Give Back is not only an exciting opportunity for the Oath because it will provide resources for us to continue doing this work, but because of the incredible alignment of values between the program and our organization,” says Oath Executive Director Gabaccia Moreno.
+“Gear Up Give Back is not only an exciting opportunity for the Oath because it will provide resources for us to continue doing this work, but because of the incredible alignment of values between the program and our organization,” said Oath executive director Gabaccia Moreno.

 Gear Up Give Back Supports the Oath